Biden Beefs Up the IRS

 BREAKING IRS NEWS ALERT -

-AFTER 11 YEARS OF NO CHURCH AUDITS, BIDEN IRS ANNOUNCES THAT CHURCH AUDITS WILL RE-START IN 2021
+AFTER 11 YEARS OF NO CHURCH AUDITS, BIDEN IRS ANNOUNCES THAT CHURCH AUDITS WILL RE-START

 “Our compliance efforts extend to all exempt organizations, including churches.
 Where we undertake compliance activity with respect to a church, we have procedures in place.”